- Information for Patients including Expectant Mothers

 Ultrasound is the most widely used medical imaging method for viewing the fetus during pregnancy.
 Routine examinations are performed to assess and monitor the health status of the fetus and mother.
 Ultrasound examinations provide parents with a valuable opportunity to view and hear the heartbeat of the fetus, bond with the unborn baby, and capture images to share with family and friends.

 In fetal ultrasound, three-dimensional (3D) ultrasound allows the visualization of some facial features and possibly other parts such as fingers and toes of the fetus.
 Four-dimensional (4D) ultrasound is 3D ultrasound in motion.
 While ultrasound is generally considered to be safe with very low risks, the risks may increase with unnecessary prolonged exposure to ultrasound energy, or when untrained users operate the device.

-Expectant mothers should also be aware of purchasing over-the-counter fetal heartbeat monitoring systems (also called doptones).
+Expectant mothers should also be aware of concerns with purchasing over-the-counter fetal heartbeat monitoring systems (also called doptones).
 These devices should only be used by trained health care providers when medically necessary.
 Use of these devices by untrained persons could expose the fetus to prolonged and unsafe energy levels, or could provide information that is interpreted incorrectly by the user.

 Additional resources on ultrasound imaging:

 - FDA Consumer Update on Ultrasound

 - Image Gently: The Alliance for Radiation Safety in Pediatric Imaging